-Notify Principal.
+STAFF A AC' TIONS: Notify Principal.
 Move students away from immediate vicinity of the crash.
 EVACUATE students from the building using primary and/or alternate fire routes to a safe assembly area away from the crash scene.
 Take class roster/nametags and emergency backpack.
 Check school site to assure that all students have evacuated.
 Take attendance at the assembly area.
 Report missing students to the Principal /designee and emergency response personnel.
 Maintain control of the students a safe distance from the crash site.
 Care for the injured, if any.
 Escort students back to the to the school site when emergency response officials have determined it is safe to return to the building.
-L/SITE ADMINISTRATOR ACTIONS: Notify police and fire department (call 911).
+PRINCIP AL /SITE ADMINISTRATOR ACTIONS: Notify police and fire department (call 911).
 Determine immediate response procedures, which may include EVACUATION , or OFF-SITE EVACUATION that may include the use of busses or alternate transportation.
 Notify District Superintendent, who will contact the Office of Emergency Services.
-Services.
-Arrange for first aid treatment and removal of injured occupants from Services.
 Arrange for first aid treatment and removal of injured occupants from building.
 Secure area to prevent unauthorized access until the Fire Department arrives.
+Ensure that students and staff remain at a safe distance from the crash.
+Account for all building occupants and determine extent of injuries.
+Do not re-enter building until the authorities provide clearance to do so.